dustinpfister/hexo_sitesource/source/_drafts/nodejs-request.md

 categories: node.js
 ---

 In many node.js projects it is necessary to grab resources that may exist on some kind of external source.
-In general often you may just need to get what is there, or you may need to post something that was gathered client side to a server.
-In other words you need to make an node.js http request.
+In general often you may just need to get what is there, just a simple get request, and thats it.

 <!-- more -->